 E-commerce

 Let’s take a big data analytics example of Amazon.
 The dominance of e-commerce giant Amazon in the market has reshaped the landscape for smaller online businesses.
 They face a significant challenge if they're not part of the Amazon marketplace.
 This has direct implications for big data.
 Despite challenges, the competitive nature of the industry necessitates the effective use of big data for smaller businesses to innovate, differentiate, and stay relevant in the evolving e-commerce landscape.
 This includes browsing history, search queries, purchase history, and feedback.
-By applying machine learning algorithms, e-commerce platforms can provide personalized product recommendations, optimize pricing strategies dynamically, and forecast demand for various products.
+By leveraging machine learning and predictive analytics, e-commerce platforms can provide personalized product recommendations, optimize pricing strategies dynamically, and forecast demand for various products.
 Additionally, analyzing customer feedback and reviews, including NPS surveys, helps businesses measure customer satisfaction and loyalty.

 Healthcare